-Semester abroad students:

-To pass Third Year, a candidate must: (i) obtain an overall aggregate pass of 240/600 marks (40%) across all Semester 1 and CM3028 modules (ii) pass Semester 1 and CM3028 modules to the value of at least 25 credits. (iii) obtain a mark of not less than 30% in any remaining Semester 1 and CM3028 module(s) (iv) achieve a pass standard as applied by the host institution on a set of courses approved by UCC.

-Marks out of 600 will be scaled up to

-1200 for Year 3, and the degree is awarded as outlined above in Table 4.
+DCo Chamiotay with Forencia Saigner 2 Semester abroad students: BSc Chemistry with Forensic Science 3 To pass Third Year, a candidate must: (i)obtain an overall aggregate pass of 200/500 marks (40%) across all Semester 2 modules (ii)pass Semester 2 modules to the value of at least 20 credits. (iii) obtain a mark of not less than 30% in any remaining Semester 2 module(s) (iv) achieve a pass standard as applied by the host institution on a set of courses approved by UCC.
+Marks out of 500 will be scaled up to 1200 for Year 3, and the degree is awarded as outlined above in Table 4.
+The profiling mechanism for Semester abroad students will be based on half or more of 3rd and 4th year UCC credits only, i.e. 25 credits 3rd year + 60 credits 4th year (85 credits) with 45 credits at the higher grade leading to award of the higher grade for each band.